kawogi/luanti-rs/luanti-server/world-transmission.md

-Variant 3 is similar to variant 2 but makes it easier to synchronize map block changes with other storage systems (e.g. player storage) as the global tick counter is available to all components of the engine, while the version from variant 2 needs to be transported from the world generation to other components in order to be useful.
+Variant 3 is similar to variant 2 but makes it easier to synchronize map block changes with other storage systems (e.g. player storage) as the global tick counter is available to all components of the engine, while the version from variant 2 needs to be transferred from the world generation to other components in order to be useful.
 A downside compared to variant 2 would be that _snapshot_ versions are not consecutive and that multiple modifications within a single tick could become more complicated.